Osterøy Municipality: History

+Historically, this municipality was part of the old Hordaland county.
+On 1 January 2020, the municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).

 Name

 The municipality is named after the island of Osterøy (Ostr) since the municipality encompassed most of the island.
 The first element of the name has an uncertain meaning.
 It is possible that it comes from the word óstr which means "east".
 Another interpretation is that it is derived from the word auka which means "increase" or "surpass", thus it could be referring to the large size of the island.
 The last element, øy, was added later, but that word comes from the Old Norse word ey which means "island".